tasmota/docs/docs/Scripting-Language.md

 - Variables may be substituted using %var%
 - HTML statements are displayed in the sensor section of the main page
 - HTML statements preceded with a `@` are displayed at the top of the page
+- HTML statements preceded with a `$` are displayed in the main section
 - USER IO elements are displayed at the top of the page

+optionally these sections may be used
+`>WS`
+- HTML statements are displayed in the sensor section of the main page `>WM`
+- HTML statements are displayed in the main section of the main page

 for next loops are supported to repeat HTML code (precede with % char)
 %for var from to inc
 %next

+but this method is prefered:
 script subroutines may be called sub=name of subroutine, like normal subroutines
 %=#sub
 in this subroutine a web line may be sent by wcs (see below) thus allowing dynamic HTML pages